Graeme Souness: Liverpool

 Souness' Liverpool debut came in a 1–0 league victory over West Bromwich Albion at The Hawthorns on 14 January 1978.
 His first goal – a volley from just inside the penalty box, eventually awarded fans' goal of the season – came in a 3–1 win over rivals Manchester United at Anfield on 25 February 1978.
 Souness played a pivotal role in Liverpool's retention of the European Cup against FC Bruges in 1978 at Wembley Stadium, providing the pass for Kenny Dalglish to score the match's only goal.

-Sustained success followed.
 Souness's first League title medals were won in seasons 1978–79 and 1979–80.
 A second European Cup medal for Souness arrived in 1981 with a 1–0 victory over Real Madrid – the culmination of a campaign in which Souness scored a hat-trick in the quarter-final against CSKA Sofia.

+The 1984 European Cup in the Liverpool F.C. museum, which Souness (winning the competition for a third time) lifted as captain in his last game for the club.

 This burst of success prompted Paisley to award Souness the club captaincy for season 1981–82, to the chagrin of the incumbent Phil Thompson who had made some errors that season and with whom Paisley had a vicious row during one match at Aston Villa.
 Thompson initially refused to speak to Souness, claiming he had "stolen the captaincy" from behind his back.
 This was the start of several long-running feuds between the two robust characters, and over the coming years, they would confront each other in various circumstances.

+His steel alone would have been enough to make him one of the top midfield players of his generation.
+His passing ability alone would have made him one of the best midfield players of his generation.
+But when you put the two of them together, I think you have the best central midfield player this country's ever seen.

+— Jamie Carragher on Souness's combination of power and guile.

 Under Souness' captaincy, two trophies followed as Liverpool regained the League championship and retained the League Cup, trophies that were successfully defended in season 1982–83.
 For the trophy award presentation after the 2–1 win over Manchester United in 1983, Souness stepped back and insisted that Paisley collect the trophy in the manager's retirement season.
+The appointment of Joe Fagan as Paisley's successor followed, and in pre-season Souness called a meeting among the players.
+According to teammate Mark Lawrenson, Souness said: "We think the world of this fella and this year we are absolutely determined to be successful for him.'
+To a man everyone said: 'Yep, you're right.'"

+He was an exceptional footballer, a leader on the park and a guy who wanted to win at all costs.